dalijolijo/electrum-bitcore-server/README.md

     described by Alan Reiner (see the 'ultimate blockchain compression' thread in the Creditbittalk forum)

-  * The server requires creditbitd, leveldb and plyvel
+  * The server requires bitcored, leveldb and plyvel

   * The server code is open source.
 Anyone can run a server, removing single points of failure concerns.